runtimeverification/javamop/docs/Troubleshooting.md

+#Troubleshooting

+Here we gathered some problems that you might encounter during installing or using JavaMOP, along with instructions how to solve them.

+## I get "Code size too big" error when using AspecJ Compiler, what should I do?

 In some extreme cases when you need to monitor classes with huge methods or the intended pointcuts are very dense in some method, you may encounter some error while using the standard AspectJ compiler to